Concept Star

 ISM is useful for:

-Of the 3 modeling tools included in Concept Star version 3.0, ISM provides maximum time saving during the modeling session by minimizing the number of pair-wise analysis required to construct the relationship model.
+Of the 3 modeling tools included in Concept Star, ISM provides maximum time saving during the modeling session by minimizing the number of pair-wise analysis required to construct the relationship model.

 Linear Interpretive Model (LIM)